MarkGATX/README-generator/generator/README.md

   ## Installation

-  install it like usual
+  You install it by clicking on the Install button and hoping it works

   ---

   ## Usage

-  just use it
+  You use it by using it and making things that make people happy.